mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 does not change fast enough to enforce safe-by-construction code.

-One of the areas where C++ can significantly improve the safety of applications being written by thousands of developers is introducing a type-safe, well-tested, standardized way to handle physical quantities and their units.
-The rationale for this is that people tend to have problems communicating or using proper units both in the code and in daily life.
+One of the ways C++ can significantly improve the safety of applications being written by thousands of developers is by introducing a type-safe, well-tested, standardized way to handle physical quantities and their units.
+The rationale is that people tend to have problems communicating or using proper units in code and daily life.
 Numerous expensive failures and accidents happened due to using an invalid unit or a quantity type.

 The most famous and probably the most expensive example in the software engineering domain is